Airbnb on Hawaii: What Is and Isn’t Legal?

 Maui: As of July 2019, there are more than 16,000 units that are legally eligible to operate as short-term rental homes (less than six months) without requiring a Bed & Breakfast Permit or Conditional Permit.
-They are generally in hotel zones on Maui.
-If Airbnbs outside the hotel zone meet pre-existing criteria, they may be legally allowed to operate; as of November 2018, 353 vacation rentals had permission to operate outside of the hotel zone.
+They are generally in hotel zones, but homes outside the pre-existing criteria may be legally allowed to operate; as of November 2018, 353 vacation rentals had permission to operate outside of the hotel zone.
 It is illegal to do a short-term Airbnb rental of a single-family home on Maui.
 In the Maui county, short-term rental homes with permits can be rented without the owner present.

 Kauai: Airbnbs are legal in certain tourist destination areas in Poipu, Wailua, Lihue, Kapa‘a, Princeville, and Waimea.
 There are around 3,000 to 4,000 vacation rentals in these areas, and Kauai no longer legally allows short-term rentals outside of these designated areas.
 If a vacation rental obtained a non-conforming use certificate before March of 2008, then the rental was grandfathered in.

 Airbnb listings – whether legal or illegal – must abide by Hawaii tax laws.